How to measure Rim and Tyre Backspace

-- Zero offset is the middle of the rim.
-A positive wheel offset is closer to the outside of the rim whereas, a negative offset is closer to the chassis of the trailer.
+- Zero offsets is the middle of the rim.
+A positive wheel offset is closer to the outside of the tyre whereas; a negative offset is closer to the chassis of the trailer.

 - Place the straight edge (ruler or timber) across the top of the type on the ground.
 Measure from the ground to the flat edge.
 This measurement is the width of the tyre.

 - Now measure the distance from the flange to the straight edge again. (the wheel sits on the mounting flange)

 - This measurement is your backspace (negative offset).